September Gardening Tips and To-Dos for the Pacific Northwest

 Control Plants with Disease

-September is a very busy time of year for powdery mildew, so remember to remove any infected diseased leaves on your garden plants right away to keep them from spreading.
+September is a very busy time of year for powdery mildew, so remember to remove any infected, diseased leaves on your garden plants immediately to keep them from spreading.

-To fend off plant diseases, ensure good air circulation by spacing plants well.
-Also, water at the base of the plants to prevent leaves from getting wet.
+To prevent plant diseases, space plants well to ensure good air circulation.
+Also, water the base of the plants to prevent leaves from getting wet.

 Managing Weeds

-Continue to keep up on weeds in the garden in September so they don’t steal water and nutrients from other plants in your garden, but also so they don’t get out of control and become an even bigger chore later down the line.
+Continue to keep up with weeds in the garden in September so they don’t steal water and nutrients from other plants and so they don’t get out of control and become an even bigger chore later on.

-For a simple way to keep weeds at bay, spread a layer of mulch around your plants.
-And if you spot any weeds popping up, pull them by hand, making sure you get the roots.
+Spread a layer of mulch around your plants to keep weeds at bay.
+If you spot any weeds popping up, pull them by hand, making sure you get the roots.

-It can be much easier to pull weeds if they are wet, after a rain storm, or by watering them deeply before the task.
+Pulling weeds if wet after a rain storm or watering them deeply before the task can be much easier.

 black-eyed Susans in the September garden